raphaelquintao/QColor/README.md

 ### Possible problems

 If picker dont works, maybe you having some problem with pywebview.
-You can try run the following python code to check if webview is working preperly.
+You can try run the following python code to check if webview is working properly.

 ```python